How to Access a Decedent’s Credit Union Account and Insurance Proceeds in North Carolina When You’re Not a Named Account Holder

 Detailed Answer

 When someone passes away, any funds in a credit union account or insurance policy typically become part of the decedent’s estate unless there is a payable-on-death (POD) designation or named beneficiary.
-If you are not a named account holder or beneficiary, North Carolina law requires you to qualify as the personal representative (also called the executor or administrator) of the estate.
+If you are not a named account holder or beneficiary, North Carolina law generally requires you to qualify as the personal representative (also called the executor or administrator) of the estate, unless another collection procedure applies.
 Once appointed by the clerk of superior court, you use the court-issued letters testamentary or letters of administration to collect assets, pay debts, and distribute property.

 1. Qualify as Personal Representative

-To start probate, you file a petition under G.S.
+To start probate, you apply for probate and letters under G.S.
 28A-6-2.
 The clerk reviews the will (if one exists) and approves your appointment.
 If there is no will, the clerk issues letters of administration under G.S.
-28A-7-3.
+28A-7-4.
 You then receive official letters you present to banks, credit unions, and insurance companies.

 2. Use the Small Estate Procedure (When Applicable)

 If the total value of personal property (excluding real estate) does not exceed $20,000, you may avoid full probate by using the small estate affidavit process detailed in G.S.
-28A-19-1.
-After waiting the 10-day notice period, you file an affidavit with the clerk’s office.
-The clerk issues a certificate that you present to the credit union or insurer to claim funds without appointing a formal personal representative.
+28A-25-1.
+After waiting at least 30 days from the date of death, you file an affidavit with the clerk’s office.
+The clerk issues a certified copy that you present to the credit union or insurer to claim funds without appointing a formal personal representative.

 3. Accessing Credit Union Accounts

-• Obtain letters testamentary or letters of administration (or small estate certificate).
+- Obtain letters testamentary or letters of administration (or small estate affidavit documentation).

 4. Collecting Insurance Proceeds